 After a day of sightseeing or sunbathing, leave the crowds behind and head up quiet, pedestrianised streets, greeting locals as you go, to your home-away-from-home.
 Inside, white-on-white interiors are furnished with sculpted Panton chairs, leather sofas, colourful artwork and sheer curtains.
 Some rooms and apartments have sunny terraces, balconies or courtyards with potted palms and lemon trees; all come with WiFi, espresso machines and bathrobes.
-Breakfast is served daily, and if you’re staying in the house or an apartment you can whip up dinner using fresh produce from the market; there are also countless restaurants nearby.
+Breakfast (included in the rates) is served daily, and if you’re staying in the house or an apartment you can whip up dinner using fresh produce from the market; there are also countless restaurants nearby.
 You can expect a warm welcome, too; there’s a concierge service at the central reception building, and staff go out of their way (often literally) to ensure every aspect of your stay is exceptional.

 - Perfectly placed in a traditional neighbourhood that's convenient for shops, cafés, markets and the harbour - and great value, too

 - A range of set-ups and sizes to suit all guests, including honeymoon nests, studios, open-plan apartments for 2-3 and a freestanding house for 6-7; some rooms and apartments interconnect - ideal for families or couples travelling together

 - A rare blend of authentic and modern.
 We admired the reverence for original detail, along with the space-saving ingenuity and high-spec amenities